py415/snapshot_flutter/README.md

 ### User Stories

 - [x] User shall be able to see a list of places that the user has previously taken a snapshot of.
-- [ ] User shall be able to tap on a row of the list of places and see more details of that place.
+- [x] User shall be able to tap on a row of the list of places and see more details of that place.
 - [x] User shall be able to add new places to their list of places.
 - [x] User taken and selected photos shall persist across app restarts.
+- [x] User shall be able to see a Google Map preview of the selected place.

 ## App Walkthrough